vpinball/libdmdutil/README.md

 As soon as some buffered data exists, it will be displayed instead of a black screen if a client disconnects.

 The `disconnectOthers` flag set to `1` means that any other client get disconnected except the most recent one.
-But only the most recent one is allowed to set this flag.
+The gets handled only once per connection and only for the most recent one.

 ### Notes